Lingbozhao/Lingbozhao.github.io/_pages/publications.md

 (Conditionally Accepted at International Studies Quarterly) [Download]

-## Do Firm-level Climate Change Risks Drive Firm Lobby in Climate Change Policies? (with Xun Cao)
+## Do Firm-level Climate Change Exposures Drive Firm Political Actions in Climate Change? (with Xun Cao)

 Abstract

-Are firms associated with higher climate change physical risks (e.g., from wildfire and floods) and regulatory risks (e.g., regulations banning/heavily taxing fossil fuel extraction) more likely to act politically to affect climate change policies?
-Do firms associated with climate-related opportunities (e.g., those in renewable energy) push for more climate policies?
-To answer these important questions, we use a newly available data on firm climate risks, and we test whether and how these firm level climate risks affect three types of firm political actions: 1) lobbying, 2) participation in ad hoc climate coalitions, and 3) donations.
-Our empirical analysis covers all listed companies in North America from 2001 to 2020.
-We find that first, a firm's physical exposure to climate change has no effect on any type of political action.
-Second, both firm regulatory and opportunity exposures increase the chances of a firm lobbying in climate-related policies.
-Third, firm regulatory exposure is positively associated with coalition membership regardless of whether a coalition supports or opposes climate policies, while opportunity exposure is only positively associated with coalitions favoring climate policies.
-Finally, we find that none of the firm-year level climate exposure measures is associated with firm donation.
+Are firms with higher climate change physical and regulatory risks more likely to influence climate policies?
+Do firms with climate-related opportunities push for stronger climate policies?
+Drawing on newly available data, we examine how firm-level climate risks shape three political actions: lobbying, ad hoc coalition participation, and donations.
+Our analysis covers all listed firms in North America from 2001 to 2020.
+We find that firm physical exposure to climate change does not affect political actions, while regulatory and opportunity exposures both increase the likelihood of lobbying.
+Furthermore, regulatory exposure is positively linked to joining either pro- or anti-climate policy coalitions, whereas opportunity exposure is positively associated only with pro-climate coalitions.
+Finally, none of the climate exposure measures predicts firms’ political donations.
+Overall, these findings highlight the distinct ways in which firm-level climate change risks and opportunities drive political engagement in climate politics.

 (Revise and Resubmit at British Journal of Political Science) [Presentation Slides](https://www.dropbox.com/scl/fi/nko807z4zbpnt15p8r9dj/APSA_24__Xun_Lingbo-1.pdf?rlkey=pqj9hc70ir23ga9h16wf9br4a&st=nllf8dj9&dl=0)

-##  Supply Chains and Political Strategies: Analyzing Firm Responses to the EU's Carbon Border Adjustment Mechanism
+##  Embedded Global Supply Chains and Firms’ Political Strategies: The Case of the EU's Carbon Border Adjustment Mechanism

 Abstract

-This paper examines how supply chain exposure on upstream regulatory environments shapes corporate political stances toward carbon tariffs, focusing on the EU's Carbon Border Adjustment Mechanism (CBAM).
-I argue that firms embedded in transnational supply chains that source from states with stringent carbon emission regulations are more likely to support CBAM.
-These firms stand to gain from potential exemptions or reduced tariffs, while seeing their competitors, who source from less-regulated states, face higher import costs.
-In contrast, firms with exposure to suppliers in weakly regulated states are more likely to oppose CBAM, anticipating increased compliance burdens.
-Using firm-level supply chain data and political activity records from the EU Transparency Register, I test whether variation in supply chain regulatory exposure systematically predicts EU-based firms' support or opposition to CBAM and related legislation.
-I further employ text analysis on public consultation submissions to assess firms' positions.
-The results show that variation in suppliers' regulatory environments systematically divides firms' positions on climate tariffs, underscoring how transnational production networks reshape corporate climate politics.
+This paper examines how transnational supply chains shape firms' political responses to climate-related trade policies.
+I argue that global supply chains generate asymmetric regulatory exposure: firms face different political incentives depending on the environmental regulations governing their upstream suppliers.
+Firms sourcing from highly regulated jurisdictions are more likely to support carbon tariffs, which reinforce their competitive advantage by imposing costs on less-regulated rivals.
+In contrast, firms embedded in supply chains linked to the least regulated jurisdictions are more likely to resist such policies, given the compliance costs they incur.
+To test the theory, I analyze the case of the EU's Carbon Border Adjustment Mechanism (CBAM).
+Using firm-level supply chain data and political activity records from the EU Transparency Register, I empirically analyze whether reliance on suppliers from states with different levels of emission regulatory stringency shapes EU-based firms' support or opposition to CBAM and related legislation.
+Text analysis techniques are also applied to firms' submitted documents during the EU's public consultation to determine their stances.
+The results show that variation in suppliers' regulatory environments systematically divides firms' positions on climate tariffs, underscoring how global supply chains produce new political cleavages in climate governance.

 # Work in progress

 ##  Have Global Supply Chains Made Developing Country Supplier Firms Greener?
 Evidence from Chinese Manufacturing Firms’ Carbon Emissions (with Xun Cao, Mingqin Wu)

+##  Do Carbon Tariffs Reshape Global Supply Chains?
+Examining the Effect of the EU Carbon Border Adjustment Mechanism (CBAM) on European Firms' Supply Chain Adjustments (with Xun Cao)

+##  The Role of Supply Chains in Spreading Environmental Norms through Trade Treaties

+##  Weaponizing Ambiguity: How China's Strategic Regulatory Uncertainty Reshapes FDI in an Era of Geopolitical Tension

+##  Citizens' Support for Foreign Sanctions against Their Own Government (with Jia Li)